 Remicade is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 This medicine must be given slowly, and the infusion can take at least 2 hours to complete.

 You may be watched closely after receiving infliximab, to make sure the medicine has not caused any serious side effects.

 Infliximab affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Your doctor will need to examine you on a regular basis, and you may need frequent TB tests.

 Serious infections may be more likely in older adults.

 If you need surgery, tell the surgeon ahead of time that you are using Remicade.

-If you have ever had hepatitis B, Remicade can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using infliximab can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 What happens if I miss a dose?